 Ignore Mainstream Marketing At Your Peril

 In August of 2020 the market cap of all Crypto was $350 billion.
 By January of 2021, it was over $1.5 Trillion.
-While it has gone up and down since that growth spurt, it now hovers around $2 Trillion.
+While it has gone up and down since that growth spurt, one thing we know for certain – it will continue to go up and down, but Blockchain is here to stay.
 Getting major adoption into the crypto space has been bolstered first by the advent of Decentralized Finance (DeFi), and then by the Non-Fungible Token (NFT) craze.
 Now we’re hearing games and metaverses taking the attention and getting the action.

 In addition to that, we’ve seen the rise of many individual blockchains that started out perhaps as a “better ethereum” – but now it’s clear that we will live in a multi-blockchain world, so we hear a bunch about cross-chain bridge solutions also.
 So again, the question of mass adoption is getting bantered about.
 How do we make Crypto “easy” – and believe it or not, it HAS become easier!
 And there is a lot of room to go…